-The timing of available crude oil supply can be an important pricing factor.
+Timing of available crude oil supply can be an important pricing factor.
 Imported oil may take more than a month enroute on the high seas, even more if the owners of the cargo choose to “slow steam” to conserve ship’s fuel, and perhaps to wait for an improved price at the receiving end of the voyage.
 The inverse can also occur in a declining market.
 This has led to extensive use of options and futures for price hedging for the longer haul crudes.

 Longer range timing of available supply is also a principal factor in regard to the industry’s exploration program.
 High prices make funds available for new exploration.
 When prices plummet exploration is the first activity to be curtailed in order to preserve oil company profits under the western world’s system of accounting.
 The long lead times, five to ten years, between exploration and discovery and actual production imposes another almost irreversible cyclic factor into the equation.
 High prices beget increased exploration, and supply, which can easily exceed overall demand.